 Laurence Collins-Willis

-• Prince's Trust Business Mentor
+King's Trust Business Mentor

-• UK.Gov Help to Grow Business Mentor
+UK.Gov Help-to-Grow Business Mentor

-• Mankind UK Charity Trustee & Director
+Mankind UK Charity Trustee & Director

-• Founder and Executive Director – Marlau Homes
+Founder and Executive Director – Marlau Homes

 Hi, I'm Laurence,

-This may sound strange but I am oddly excited about the industry of water softeners and drinking water filtration – I really do live and breathe water quality.
+This may sound strange, but I am oddly excited about the industry of water softeners and drinking water filtration – I really do live and breathe water quality.

 We should have glorious cups of tea that taste wonderful instead of having to make our way through unsightly scum floating on the top.
-A glass of water should taste pure and clean, without the cloudiness or smell of chlorine or sediment floating around, and this wonderful clear glass should cleanse your palate leaving you feeling totally refreshed.
+A glass of water should taste pure and clean, without the cloudiness or smell of chlorine or sediment floating around, and this wonderful clear glass should cleanse your palate, leaving you feeling totally refreshed.

 Twenty-five years ago, in 1994, I came travelling to the UK with a backpack with an initial plan to stay for just one year.

 I started working at the tantalising Bibury Court Hotel in the Cotswolds, and it struck me as early as that how different the water was in the UK compared to what I was used to in Southern Africa.
 Everything within the staff quarters was covered in white residue, and the Housekeeping team frequently talked about scale.
-The hotel had a softener, but in those days that didn't mean much to me, other than the fact the maintenance man, Dave, was always complaining that it wasn't working properly.
+The hotel had a softener, but in those days, that didn't mean much to me, other than the fact the maintenance man, Dave, was always complaining that it wasn't working correctly.

-I eventually decided to explore the UK a bit more, and in 1998 I moved up to North Wales where I started to work for British Gas.
+I eventually decided to explore the UK a bit more, and in 1998, I moved up to North Wales, where I started to work for British Gas.
 This was the second time that I started to think about water because this water felt so different from what I had become accustomed to in the Cotswolds and in Sussex.

-Over the seven years that I worked for British Gas, I had some wonderful career roles thrown my way, and eventually, I was relocated down to Brighton and thereafter on to Kent.
+Over the seven years that I worked for British Gas, I had some wonderful career roles thrown my way, and eventually, I was relocated down to Brighton and, thereafter, on to Kent.

-I joined EcoWater as a Sales Rep managing their Kent, Sussex, Surrey and London trade regions, and was later given the opportunity to set up their commercial water softening side, training the larger more technical merchants, like BSS.
+I joined EcoWater as a Sales Rep managing their Kent, Sussex, Surrey and London trade regions and was later given the opportunity to set up their commercial water softening side, training the larger, more technical merchants, like BSS.
 I quickly hit our targets, and I was promoted once more, this time to run their dealer network for the UK, which was when I met Jeremy for the second time.
-This time he was a client, and we had a good laugh and joke about it.
+This time, he was a client, and we had a good laugh and joke about it.

 I spent two years running the business and had a lot of fun with the owner, Alan.
 We remain close friends to this day, and Alan has moved on into the flooring industry, which he loves.